Skip to content

 With a one year old in tow, the beach was the highlight for her, and that was more than enough for her at the time.

-We visited a craft village which was a lovely couple of hours, the kind of place you could easily lose track of time browsing local makers.
+We visited a craft village which was a lovely couple of hours, a place you could easily lose track of time browsing local makers.
 We also stumbled across the salt pans which are worth a wander, great for little ones who like poking around in rock pools.

 When we go back, she will be a bit older and so we will definitely be adding the water sports activities to our list, such as kayaking, snorkelling and boat trips which are available at most beaches.
 For families with older kids, the Citadel in Victoria, the Ggantija Temples and Ta’ Mena Estate, which does farm visits and tastings are all worth adding to your list.